 The chassis or cab has a set of fuses and circuit breakers that are separate from the coach and run independent components on the engine, dash components and exterior lights.
-It is important that, if you experience a problem with one of these components, locate a repair service.
+It is important that, if you experience a problem with one of these components, you call Traveler's Assistance.
 There are two fuse boxes: one underneath the dash on the driver's side and the other underneath the hood on the driver's side (usually marked "Power Distribution Box").